habeslab/Tic-Tac-Toe/README.md

   -----------
   c1 | c2 | c3

-Your turn: Please enter the coordinates (e.g. a3) you want to place an O and press >enter< a1
+Your turn: Please enter coordinates (e.g., a3) a1

-Scelta fatta dall'Utente : a , 1
+User selected: a1

 Current Board:
   O | a2 | a3